Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - Fixed issue which caused a unit killed through effects like bleeding to not count for the completion of quest objectives.

+* Terrain
+- The Snow terrain transitions have been reworked.

 * Units
 - Fixed issue which caused units to not be granted experience if they killed another unit through effects like bleeding.